Solid 9 holes

 -A couple long-ish walks between holes

-Other Thoughts: This is my home course and I've played it about 25 times since it opened 6 months ago.
-It's the only course within a 25 minute drive, which makes it an extremely valuable resource for disc golfers in town.
+Other Thoughts: This is my home course and I've played it about 75 times since it opened 18 months ago.
+The fact that there are no other courses around makes it an extremely valuable resource for disc golfers in town.
 The layout of the holes is beginner-friendly, but the rough is not.
 All the thorns and poison ivy and thick rough are the biggest drawback of this course and it doesn't help when they haven't mowed the fairways for four weeks in the middle of summer.
-Almost half of my friends who are new to the game have lost discs.
+I know many newcomers who have lost discs.
 The course design is fantastic, with several holes having multiple drives based on your level of ability.
 2 offers a big blind hyzer spike for those who can throw 275', while newbies have to go around the big bush in the middle.
 On 5, a 275' hyzer bomb gets you over a whole mess of trees, while those with weaker arms are presented with a nice dog leg right.
 The course needs tee boxes and permanent signage, otherwise it cannot be played by newcomers unless they have someone to show them around.
 Hopefully this course gets the improvements it deserves (9 more holes, permanent signage and tee boxes)!
+With the addition of tees or permanent signs, I'll bump my rating up to a 3.
+If the course gets these features plus 9 more holes, I'll give it a 3.5 rating (or maybe even a 4 if the additional 9 holes are even better than what's currently there).

 Make it 18!